datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 The content of list elements is not restricted to simple types like text strings or number.
 List elements themselves can be elements with sub-elements, as shown here::

-    study:
-      persons:
-        - person:
-            first_name: John
-            last_name: Harris
+    publication:
-        - person:
+      - title: Food-based intelligence
-            first_name: Ida
-            last_name: Miller
+        author: a@fz-juelich.de
+        # when published
+        year: 1995

+      - title: Rodent studies survey
+        author: a@fz-juelich.de
+        doi: doi:example/p2
+        year: 2005

-The code snippet above defines an element named "study", that contains an element named "persons", that contains a list with two entries.
+The code snippet above defines an element named "publication", that contains a element named "persons", that contains a list with two entries.
 In this example each list entry is itself an element containing other elements.
 More specific each list entry is a "person" element, that contains two sub-elements, i.e. "first_name" and "last_name" with the respective first and last names.

 Complete Metadata Definition
 ============================